Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space: Model

-As spherical harmonics form a basis for the irreps of SO(3), the SO(3) group acts on spherical Fourier space via a direct sum of irreps.
+Conveniently, the angular representation of the data by spherical harmonics in a ZFT transform form an equivariant basis under rotation in 3D, implying that if the input (i.e., atomic coordinates of a protein) is rotated, then the output is transformed according to a linear operation determined by the rotation.
+The linear operator that describes how spherical harmonics transform under rotations are called the Wigner D-matrices.
+Notably, Wigner-D matrices are the irreducible representations (irreps) of SO(3).
+Therefore, the SO(3) group acts on spherical Fourier space via a direct sum of irreps.
 Specifically, the ZFT encodes a data point into a \textit{tensor} composed of a direct sum of \textit{features}, each associated with a degree $\ell$ indicating the irrep that it transforms with under the action of SO(3).
 We refer to these tensors as SO(3)\textit{-steerable tensors} and to the vector spaces they occupy as SO(3)\textit{-steerable vector spaces}, or simply \textit{steerable} for short since we only deal with the SO(3) group in this work.
-We note that a tensor may contain multiple features of the same degree $\ell$, which we generically refer to as distinct \textit{channels} $c$.
-Throughout the paper, we refer to generic steerable tensors as $\vh$ and index them by $\ell$, $m$ and $c$.
-We adopt the ``hat" notation for individual entries to remind ourselves of the analogy with Fourier coefficients.
-See Figure~\ref{fig:model}A for a graphical illustration of a tensor.